 - Heat protection up to 932°F (500°C)

-- Extra-long design protects hands and forearms
+- 14-inch sleeve design protects hands and forearms

-- Textured palms for secure grip
+- Textured palm surface for secure grip on greasy food

-- Food-grade silicone construction
+- Food-grade neoprene rubber construction

 Specifications